Jane McDowell Foster Wiley: Early life

-Jane's father, Andrew Nathan McDowell, was a well-known physician in Pittsburgh.
+Jane's father, Andrew Nathan McDowell, was a physician in Pittsburgh.
 He encouraged the first black medical student from Western Pennsylvania to apply to and attend Harvard Medical School.
 Dr. McDowell wrote a letter of recommendation for the student and even helped to pay for part of his tuition.

 By the summer of 1850, Stephen Foster had begun to sell his music and had become increasingly well known.
 Jane has not been identified as having musical interests, talents or abilities.
 She was called pretty, had light brown hair and according to the custom of the time it was long and "luxuriant".

 Jane McDowell married Foster on Monday, July 22, 1850, by a minister from the Trinity Episcopal Church in Chambersburg, Pennsylvania.
 Her wedding gown was noted to be beautiful and well-fitting.
 The wedding ceremony was described by Jane's sister to be quite strained, attributed to the couple's nervousness.
 Immediately after the wedding, the couple took an extended honeymoon to New York and Baltimore.
 They stopped in Paradise, Pennsylvania, Mercersburg, Pennsylvania, and Chambersburg.
 Jane's mother-in-law had relatives in Chambersburg and the couple visited them while they were there.
 Biographers speculate that the honeymoon was really a business trip to establish business arrangements with music publishers in New York and Baltimore.